Miracutor/JNCFeed/README.md

 2. Set up the development environment.
    > pipenv install --dev
 3. (Windows) Update SQLite
-   Because Python 3.7, 3.8 on Windows used older SQLite dll, it needs to be updated to the latest version.
+   Because Python 3.8 on Windows used older SQLite dll, it needs to be updated to the latest version.
    - Download the dll [here](https://www.sqlite.org/download.html).
    - After that, make a backup of the original sqlite3.dll in Python37/dll and replace it with the new version.
 4. Start building!
-   - For Windows:
+   - For clean build:
-   > pipenv run build-win
+   > pipenv run build
-   - For other platforms:
+   - For dirty build  (if you make small changes and want to quickly rebuild):
-   > pipenv run build-other
+   > pipenv run dirty-build
 5. Finished build on dist folder.
 ## License
 JNCFeed is licensed under the GPLv3.0 license.
 Refer to [LICENSE](LICENSE) for more information.
 ```
-JNCFeed is a Python application that can inform you of the latest parts availability of your followed series on J-Novel Club.
+JNCFeed is a Python application that can inform you of the latest parts
+availability of your followed series on J-Novel Club.

 Copyright (C) 2021 Miracutor